prplecake/jrgnsn.net/about.md

 wrote was for forums.
 I didn't start programming for real until about age 14.
 That's when I started getting into PHP a little more until I found Python.
 My skill set has greatly grown since then.
-I'm currently employed as a "Web Developer/Systems Engineer" for a medical softwasre company near Minneapolis, MN.
+I'm currently employed as a "Web Developer/Systems Engineer" for a medical software company near Minneapolis, MN.

 ## About This Site